 Where to get your FICO Score for free

 There are a variety of ways to check your credit score for free, for both the FICO Score and the VantageScore.
 For example, LendingTree offers a free VantageScore, along with credit monitoring.

-If you have a bank account or credit card account with Bank of America, Barclays, Citibank, Discover, PNC Bank or Wells Fargo, to name a few, they all grant customers access to your FICO Score via their online portals.
+Many banks and credit card issuers, like Bank of America, Barclays, Citibank, Discover, PNC Bank or Wells Fargo, grant customers access to their FICO Score via their online portals.

 Even if you’re not a customer of Capital One, the issuer offers a free online VantageScore that is updated every 30 days through its CreditWise program.